College Loan Repayment Program (LRP)

 - Soldier must have a high school diploma and a score of 50 or higher on the Armed Services Vocational Aptitude Battery (ASVAB)

-- Soldier must enlist in one of the critical military occupational specialties (MOS) that qualifies for the program.
+- Soldier must enlist in one of the critical MOSs that qualifies for the program.
 (Local Army recruiters have the current list, which changes often depending on the current needs of the service.)

 - Loans must be made, insured, or guaranteed prior to entry on active duty.

-The Army will repay 15 percent of the outstanding principle balance of the Soldier's student loans annually or $500, whichever is greater, after year of service (up to $20,000).
+The Army will repay 15 percent of the outstanding principal balance, less taxes of the Soldier's student loans annually or $500, whichever is greater, after year of service (up to $20,000, less taxes).

 Loans that qualify for repayment: